dauphinking/theme-research-group/content/project/pedestrian-safety-solutions-with-integrated-lidar/index-1.md

 Advanced Analytics: Enhances reliability in low-visibility and crowded scenarios.

-Targeted Deployment: Ideal for high-traffic urban areas with significant pedestrian activity.
+Targeted Deployment: Ideal for high-traffic urban areas with significant pedestrian activity